LebronFrames/Google-Messages-XML-2-Human-Converter/README.md

 C:\Users\username\Downloads\messages_backup.xml
 ```

-If the path contains spaces, you can paste it normally.
+If the path contains spaces, it will still work; you can paste it normally.

 ![Step 3A](https://github.com/LebronFrames/Google-Messages-XML-2-Human-Converter/blob/main/Images/Step3A.png)